 But what if it were blue, with flowers, and feminine and classy fonts?
 Huh?
 Huh?
 Ya get me? *elbow nudge*

-Words and visuals are the two pillars of branding and one without the other means “the other” will have to work a billion times harder.
+Words and visuals are the two pillars of branding and you need consistency in both — one without the other means “the other” will have to work a billion times harder.
 Why you wanna work so hard?

 Having inconsistent visuals makes the process of nurturing trust and becoming remembered a nightmare.
 You’ll be introducing yourself to them for the first time every single time.